 Why?
 Ask yourself, how can a piece of material that is wide enough to stretch over your shoulders also be snug enough to keep your breasts in place?

 Why?
-Breasts move and a figure 8 fashion.
+Breasts move in a figure 8 fashion.
 Up, down, side to side, and in and out.
 As a woman ages, breasts actually move more during exercise and need more support.
 Thanks, gravity!
 A bra that encapsulates will separate breasts and support them from all sides with the help of a sturdy underwire (or reinforced soft cups) and rigid material.
 The compression action of the bra will help to reduce the in and out motion.

 What makes a sports bra supportive?